aymericbeaumet/aymericbeaumet/README.md

 🔭 I have a keen interest in Go, Rust, and the latest AI breakthroughs.

-💻 I'm currently CTO at [Heart Hands](https://www.hearthands.tech/), where we are focused building the future of communications.
+💻 I'm currently CTO at [Heart Hands](https://www.hearthands.tech/), where we are focused on building the future of communications.

 ✍️ I sometimes write about my experiences & projects on my [blog](https://aymericbeaumet.com/).